Massachusetts Tax Burden & State Budget

 About 32,800 people — the top 1% of Massachusetts earners — collectively earn 23% of all income in the state.
 The new surtax depends heavily on this same small group.
 That makes the state budget unusually sensitive to their decisions about where to live.

-If just 5% of them leave (roughly 1,600 people), Massachusetts could lose an estimated $367 million in annual income tax revenue.
-If 10% leave, that rises to $735 million — more than a quarter of the entire surtax the state collected in FY2025.
+If just 5% of them leave (roughly people), Massachusetts could lose an estimated in annual income tax revenue.
+If 10% leave, that rises to of the surtax the state collected in FY2025.

 Revenue at risk if top-1% leave